 7. Think about the future with your partner.

 Of course, that’s what this day is all about.
-You and your spouse are declaring your partnership and beginning to build a life together in front of your family and friends.
+You and your spouse are declaring your partnership and beginning to build a life together in front of your closest friends, family members, and loved ones (or just yourselves, if you're opting for an elopement).
 At this stage of your wedding vow writing, you should start to think of what you will be doing with your spouse in the future.
 This part is slightly different from your promises, where you talked about what role you will play in nurturing your relationship.
 Now, talk about what lies ahead – your goals and the adventures you want to have.
 This is the time where you can talk about the type of couple you are.
 Whether you’re an adventurous couple, a career-oriented couple, or an artsy couple, this section of your vows should reflect that.
-For example, “I can’t wait to collect art with you until we grow old,” or “I look forward to many more adventures to come.”
+A few wedding vow examples: “I can’t wait to collect art with you for the rest of my life,” or “I look forward to many more adventures to come.”

 8. Finish off your wedding vows.

 Figure out what you want your last sentence of your vow to be.
-JP Reynolds recommends saying, “I take you as my husband/wife” somewhere within your promises and wedding vows – “that phrase is what turns your words of love into a vow.”
+JP Reynolds recommends saying, “I take you as my husband/wife/spouse” somewhere within your promises and wedding vows: “That phrase is what turns your words of love into a vow.”
 End your vow with love and emphasis.

 9. Edit it down.

-At this point, you should have jotted down some memories, picked your favorites, made a few promises, and looked toward the future.
+At this point in your first draft, you should have jotted down some memories, picked your favorites, made a few promises, and looked toward the future.
 Luckily for you, procrastinator, wedding vows should only be one or two minutes, max.
 They may be one of the most important parts of the ceremony, but personal wedding vows shouldn’t drag on.
 If something’s important, you only need to say it once, with emphasis.

 10. Practice out loud.